-In the other study, carbon food-web models were contrasted within three sections of the Nazaré Canyon (eastern Atlantic Ocean) off Portugal's coast (van Oevelen et al., 2011), including upper (300–750 m water depth), middle (2700–3500 m) and a lower section (4000–5000 m) of the canyon.
-In comparison to Rowe et al. (2008), the models were constructed with linear inverse modeling, which combined the biomass, data of carbon processes, and the general physiological constraints from literature, to examine how the food web was influenced by the characteristics of different sections of the canyon.
-The environmental conditions were notably differed between sections, especially for OM input and hydrodynamic activity, resulting in strongly affected the food web structure. van Oevelen et al. (2011) found that prokaryotes uptake of DOC and its respiration to DIC dominated the upper section, with a significant meiofaunal and smaller macrofaunal contribution.
-The high densities of meiofauna suggested that the conditions of the upper canyon, such as high current speeds and sediment resuspension, favor the meiofauna.
-In the middle canyon section, the megafauna (holothurians) benefited from the high OM input and accreted sediments, showing a megafaunal hotspot in the deep sea.
-In contrast, prokaryotes uptake of DIC dominated the carbon cycling and all carbon flows diminished in the lower section of the canyon, therefore, the food web structure resembled that of lower slope and abyssal plain sediments.
+In the other study, carbon food-web models were contrasted within the three sections of the Nazaré Canyon (eastern Atlantic Ocean) off Portugal's coast (van Oevelen et al., 2011), including the upper (300–750 m water depth), middle (2700–3500 m) and a lower sections (4000–5000 m) of the canyon.
+Compared to Rowe et al. (2008), the food webs were constructed with linear inverse modeling, which combined the biomass, data of carbon processes, and the general physiological constraints from literature to examine how the characteristics of different canyon sections may influence the food webs.
+The environmental conditions, especially OM input and hydrodynamic activity, vary significantly along the canyon, resulting in distinct food web structures at different canyon sections.
+For example, the prokaryote uptake of DOC and its respiration to DIC dominated the carbon flows in the upper canyon food web.
+The meiofauna also has a higher density and contributes more to the carbon flows than the macrofauna, suggesting that the meifauna may tolerate the high current speeds and sediment resuspension in the upper canyon better than the macrofauna.
+In the mid canyon, holothurians benefited from the high OM inputs and accreted sediments, resulting in a megafaunal hotspot.
+In the low canyon, all carbon flows diminished, but the prokaryote uptake of DIC dominated the food web, resembling the food web of the lower slope and abyssal plain sediments.

 Aim of this study

-First LIM model apply in GPSC

-Considering the GPSC’s high energy setting (Liu et al., 2016, 2013) and peculiar biological community strucuture(Chen, 2018; Liao et al., 2020, 2017), we expected that carbon cycling in the submarine canyons off the SW Taiwan would be drastically different from that of the Mississippi or Nazaré Canyons (Rowe et al., 2008; van Oevelen et al., 2011).

-Difference in carbon flow between GC1 and GS1

-Compare with other submarine canyons
+In this study, the carbon stocks of biota and abiota were estimated in the upper GPSC and adjacent slope off SW Taiwan.
+Firstly, if the seasonality difference exists is examined.
+Then, combining the biogeochemical data from references with our in situ data, LIM models are constructed to quantify carbon flows in the simplified food webs structure of the two study sites.
+Finally, the selected network indices are examined as a function of the characteristics of the system.
+This study follows Liao et al. (2017; 2020), attempting to contribute to knowledge gaps by quantifying the carbon cycling in an SMR-fed submarine canyon ecosystem.